 If your insurance company is notified of a suspended license, the company may issue a cancellation notice or nonrenewal of the insurance policy, even if you are not close to the renewal period.
 The insurance company may also provide an offer of exclusion, which will allow the insurance policy to stay active but require the policyholder to sign a form excluding you from coverage.
 In this case, you won’t be covered if you get into an accident, even if you own the vehicle.

-Should I Carry Car Insurance If My License Is Suspended?
+Carrying Car Insurance If Your License Is Suspended

 If the tags on your car aren’t expired, you’re legally required to insure it, even if your license is suspended or revoked.
 If you don’t maintain car insurance coverage on your tagged vehicle, you could face: